 Children's artistic skills and appreciation are developed as they are introduced to a wide variety of materials and techniques.
 They have a sound knowledge of artists and techniques as they progress through school.
-The school has its own kiln.
+The school has its own clay kiln and potter's wheel.
 The annual Art's Week based around a theme is always a popular event with the children.
 Visitors to school regularly compliment our school art displays.